survivorsunited/minecraft-mods-manager/test/tests/README.md

 2. **API Cache**: Verify API response files exist in `../apiresponse/`
 3. **Permissions**: Ensure PowerShell has write permissions for creating test files
 4. **Network**: Some tests may require internet access for live API calls
+5. **Test Isolation**: Ensure tests don't interfere with each other or the main download folder

+### Compatibility Issues

+If the 12-TestLatestWithServer test fails:

+1. **Check server logs**: Review `../test-output/12-TestLatestWithServer/download/1.21.6/logs/console-*.log`
+2. **Review compatibility analysis**: Check `Mod_Compatibility_Analysis.log`
+3. **Fix identified issues**: Address missing dependencies or version mismatches
+4. **Update modlist.csv**: Remove incompatible mods or update versions

 ### Debug Mode

 To run tests with more verbose output, you can modify the `Test-Command` function in `../TestFramework.ps1` to include additional logging.

+### Test Result Capture Issues

+If tests show "No test results captured":

+1. **Check script-level variables**: Ensure `$script:TestResults` is properly initialized
+2. **Verify test function execution**: Ensure test functions are called when files are run
+3. **Review test patterns**: Check that test patterns match what the runner expects